virtualagc/virtualagc/yaShuttle/README.md

 In Windows, I've read (though I don't vouch for it!) that you'd replace `cat` by `type`.
 By the way, the filename HAL-S.cf would eventually cause our build to fail, which is the reason for the sudden switch to HAL_S.cf.

 Assuming you've installed BNFC for your particular operating system (Linux, Windows, and Mac OS X are available, and maybe others for all I know), you're ready to build the compiler front-end.
 I'd suggest you do this in a separate folder, because the process creates a lot of files.
-In Linux, the process looks like this, assuming you're starting from the directory which contains HAL-S.cf:
+In Linux, the process looks like this, assuming you're starting from the directory which contains HAL_S.cf:

     md temp
     cd temp